 Every now and then, an API or a method call comes along, that you need to be very careful with.
 “Microsoft.SharePoint.Client.Web.AddSupportedUILanguage()” seems to be one of them.
 In this post, I’ll try and document my findings and workarounds for said method!
 Issues and solutions Posts Related to “Problematic behavior of web.AddSupportedUILanguage(int lcid) in SharePoint 2013 and 2016”:SharePoint Localization – a (somewhat) comprehensive how-to!The Scary Anatomy of a Microsoft License Fraud4 ways to enable Custom Scripts for a SharePoint site collection

-Reading Time: 3 minutes.
 SharePoint List Alerts.
 That magnificent functionality in SharePoint, that let’s you get a heads-up anytime someone touches your precious documents (so you can go and revert the changes), or changes files in Style Library (so you can go and remove that pink custom CSS they tried to add).
-The functionality is ancient, quite cumbersome and CERTAINLY not pretty, but they’re straightforward and quite reliable.
-Despite and against my expectations, they were included in Modern SharePoint, too, so there’s really no reason NOT to still keep […]
+Very useful for a lot of scenarios!
+The functionality is ancient, quite cumbersome and CERTAINLY not pretty, but it’s straightforward and quite reliable.
+On SharePoint Online, the notifications/alerts seem to work automatically, with no configuration whatsoever, and […]